Updated: May 14, 2021

 The idea of holiness seems to be out of date in much of contemporary Western Christianity.
 Perhaps it's a reaction to the harmful forms of holiness of the 50s and early 60s that focused on the things one was not permitted to do.
-Now that's understandable, particularly when many of the 'do not's’ appeared to be quite arbitrary.
-It would be foolish to think that there are no 'do not's' in a healthy, mature version of the Christian faith for there are many things that are either unhelpful or even dangerous to the Christians walk of faith.
-Likewise, there are those things that the Scripture point to has being harmful and sinful, while there are other things that appear to seem to be culturally relative depending on the contextual nature of the situation.
+Now that's understandable, notably when many of the 'do not's appeared to be quite arbitrary.
+It would be foolish to think that there are no 'do not's' in a healthy, mature version of the Christian faith, for there are many things that are either unhelpful or even dangerous to the Christian walk of faith.
+Likewise, there are those things that the Scripture point to as being harmful and sinful.
+At the same time, other things appear to be culturally relative depending on the contextual nature of the situation.